quant-exchange/PriceRangerMCP/README.md

 ## What a run looks like

-The agent reads the routing surface, then opens graded receipts on two `use_us` and two `use_ewma` assets, and answers four questions without flattery:
+The agent reads the routing surface, opens graded receipts on the assets, then checks the 1h-vs-4h horizon claim against the shadow-lane card — and answers five questions without flattery.
+A real run against prod:

 ```
 tools called: ['read_edge_universe',
-               'get_agent_brief', 'get_price_ladder',   # use_us asset 1
-               'get_agent_brief', 'get_price_ladder',   # use_us asset 2
-               'get_agent_brief', 'get_price_ladder',   # use_ewma asset 1
-               'get_agent_brief', 'get_price_ladder']   # use_ewma asset 2
+               'get_agent_brief', 'get_agent_brief',
+               'get_agent_brief', 'get_agent_brief',
+               'get_price_ladder', 'get_price_ladder',
+               'get_price_ladder', 'get_price_ladder',
+               'get_shadow_frequency', 'get_shadow_frequency_asset']

 1. WIRE IT IN?
 YES — calibrated risk telemetry with forward-tested receipts.
 2. RECEIPTS BACK THE CLAIM?
 Yes — coverage, verdict, and failed-tests travel
-   with the numbers; use_us reads sharper than use_ewma.
+   with the numbers; the service reports where it does not beat the baseline.
 3. UNIQUE?
 A calibrated hour-ahead band with measured coverage and graded
    touch odds — not available from a broker API or free feed.
-4. PREMIUM HOOK:  Yes — inheriting a sharper band the moment it proves superior,
+4. PREMIUM HOOK:  Yes — a sharper band that earns its place with no integration
-   with no integration change, is a compelling reason to stay subscribed.
+   change is a compelling reason to stay subscribed.
+5. THE HORIZON SIGNAL:  Publishing an honest negative about the 1h lane
+   alongside an unproven 4h positive raises confidence — it shows the service
+   does not promote immature signals.
 ```

 The verdict is the model's, reached from the service's own receipts — that is the whole design.
 The example is a grader, not a brochure.

+Two things a run can teach you that the verdict alone cannot:

+- **Tool order is not guaranteed.** The agent reads the same evidence whether it pairs brief→ladder per asset or groups them (as above).
+Judge the verdict, not the call sequence.
+- **A degraded read is the eval working.** If the routing artifact is unreachable, or a surface is not yet published, the agent says so instead of failing — and an earlier run correctly answered NO when the shadow tools were not yet advertised.
+A grader that can only say yes is not grading.

 ## Moving this to your own repo